Two-loop vacuum polarization in a Coulomb field: CALCULATION OF POTENTIALS

-Our method is based on a subtraction procedure similar to the Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) renormalization scheme \cite{bogolubovparasuk,hepp,zimmerman}.
-In our approach, Zimmermann's forest formula~\cite{zavialovstepanov,zimmerman} is applied directly.
+Our method is based on a variant of the Bogoliubov-Parasiuk-Hepp-Zimmermann (BPHZ) renormalization method~\cite{bogolubovparasuk,hepp,zimmerman}.
+Applications of BPHZ to the two-loop QED effects in a Coulomb field have been previously studied in Ref.~\cite{zschocke_bphz_2002}.
+An advantage of our approach is that it directly reduces the problem to numerically computable integrals.
+Our general approach is based on a direct application of Zimmermann's forest formula~\cite{zavialovstepanov,zimmerman}.
 This formula implements renormalization ``in place'' by adding counterterms to each Feynman amplitude.
-According to Zimmermann's forest formula, the renormalized Feynman amplitude is defined as follows: \begin{itemize} \item A summation over forests $F$ of ultraviolet (UV) divergent subdiagrams is performed; a forest is a set of subdiagrams, where each pair of subdiagrams is either nested or non-intersecting. \item In each term, we replace the Feynman amplitude of each subdiagram $G'\in F$ with a momentum-space polynomial by applying suitable projections.
-The transformation is organized such that it is first applied to smaller subgraphs (with respect to inclusion), and then carried over to larger subgraphs, ultimatively yielding the final amplitude for this term. \item The coefficient of the term is $(-1)^{|F|}$. \end{itemize} With $N_l$, $N_{\gamma}$ denoting the numbers of external electron and photon (or Coulomb) lines of a subdiagram, the UV-divergent subdiagrams in QED are: \emph{electron self-energy} ($N_l=2$, $N_{\gamma}=0$), \emph{vertex-like} ($N_l=2$, $N_{\gamma}=1$), \emph{photon self-energy} ($N_l=0$, $N_{\gamma}=2$), and \emph{photon-photon scattering} ($N_l=0$, $N_{\gamma}=4$).
-All such subdiagrams of the original Feynman diagram must be subtracted.
-However, additional subdiagrams must also be included in the forest formula for the unfolded diagram, namely those with exactly two photon external lines (one fictitious) and no other external lines (except those coming to a fictitious vertex).
-These correspond to lower-order potential insertions and are also UV divergent.
-For example, in Fig. \ref{figdisclose} the following subdiagrams must be subtracted: $\{1,2,3,4\}$, $\{6,7,8,9\}$, $\{6,7,8,9,11,12,13\}$, $\{1,2,\ldots,14\}$, where subgraphs are encoded by sets of graph lines.
+According to Zimmermann's forest formula, the renormalized Feynman amplitude is defined as follows: \begin{itemize} \item A summation over forests $F$ of ultraviolet (UV) divergent subdiagrams is performed; a forest is a set of subdiagrams, where each pair of subdiagrams is either nested or non-intersecting. \item In each term, we replace the Feynman amplitude of each subdiagram $G'\in F$ with a momentum-space polynomial whose degree corresponds to the UV degree of divergence of $G'$, obtained by applying suitable projections.
+The transformation is organized so that it is first applied to smaller subgraphs (with respect to inclusion), and then carried over to larger subgraphs, ultimately yielding the final amplitude.
+In the original formulations of the forest formula ~\cite{zavialovstepanov,zimmerman}, Taylor expansions around zero momenta are used; here, however, we employ slightly different projectors for certain types of subgraphs. \item The coefficient of the term is $(-1)^{|F|}$. \end{itemize} With $N_l$, $N_{\gamma}$ denoting the numbers of external electron and photon (or Coulomb) lines of a subdiagram, the UV-divergent subdiagrams in QED are: \emph{electron self-energy} ($N_l=2$, $N_{\gamma}=0$), \emph{vertex-like} ($N_l=2$, $N_{\gamma}=1$), \emph{photon self-energy} ($N_l=0$, $N_{\gamma}=2$), and \emph{photon-photon scattering} ($N_l=0$, $N_{\gamma}=4$).
+All such subdiagrams of the original Feynman diagram must be included to the forest formula.
+However, additional subdiagrams must also be included in the forest formula for the unfolded diagram, namely those with exactly two photon external lines (one fictitious) and no other external lines (except those connected to a fictitious vertex).
+These subdiagrams correspond to lower-order potential insertions and are also UV divergent.
+For example, in Fig. \ref{figdisclose} the following subdiagrams must be included: $\{1,2,3,4\}$, $\{6,7,8,9\}$, $\{6,7,8,9,11,12,13\}$, $\{1,2,\ldots,14\}$, where subgraphs are encoded by sets of internal graph lines.
 The full diagram is always included.
 In Zimmermann's forest formula, we take the value at zero momenta for these special subdiagrams, as well as for photon-photon scattering subgraphs.
-Both subtraction contributions vanish identically due to gauge invariance once all Feynman diagrams are summed.
+All subtraction contributions vanish identically due to gauge invariance once all Feynman diagrams are summed.